Charlotte Divorce Mediation Lawyers

 Many people find mediation successful as a way to efficiently resolve several different family issues at the same time.
 This efficiency often reduces legal expenses opposed to litigation.
 Parties also often find that with a mediated settlement, they maintain “ownership” over the outcome rather than having the issue decided by a Judge.

-The Charlotte divorce attorneys at Miller Bowles Law are skilled negotiators experienced in divorce mediation and can help you achieve a favorable resolution of your family law issue.
+The Charlotte divorce mediation attorneys at Miller Bowles Cushing are skilled negotiators experienced in divorce mediation and can help you achieve a favorable resolution of your family law issue.

 Contact us today at (704) 810-1400 to schedule a consultation.